dmitry-viskov/mongodb-performance-tests/README.rst

   source venv/bin/activate
   pip install -r requirements.txt

-After you have created virtualenv directory you should update settings.py file to implement your own enviroment settings:
+After you have created virtualenv directory you should create your settings.py file to implement your own enviroment settings:

 .. code-block:: bash

+  cd mongodb_performance_tests
+  cp settings.example.py settings.py
-  vim mongodb_performance_tests/settings.py
+  vim settings.py

 How to run it
 =============